 - Become certified at a higher level.

-- Submit a canyon resume that reflects (a) preapproved continuing education and (b) participation in at least two ACA Leader-Guide Rendezvous during the current period of certification.
+- Submit a canyon resume that reflects (a) 16hrs of continuing education/training and (b) participation in at least two ACA Leader-Guide Rendezvous (GLAR) during the current period of certification.